SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ![](images/Projection.jpg)

-  By default all columns from the source data set are being replicated to the target data set using an auto mapping with the exact same column names in the source & target data set.
+  By default, all columns supported from the source data set are being replicated to the target data set using an auto mapping with the exact same column names in the source & target data set.
 You can use the mapping dialog to customize the standard mapping, e.g. if the column names differ from each other.
 Additionally, you can remove columns that are not needed and also create additional columns and either map new columns to existing column of fill it with constant values or pre-defined functions (e.g. CURRENT_TIME, CURRENT_DATE).
 More information about mapping capabilities can be found here:
     [Replication Flow Mapping](https://help.sap.com/docs/SAP_DATASPHERE/c8a54ee704e94e15926551293243fd1d/2c7948fdd1a14105a27d0c03af82a56b.html?).

 Please note that when browsing and selecting a pre-defined target data sets, e.g. a table in SAP Datasphere, you cannot create additional columns as the tagret structure is defined by the existing table.
 In such a case you can either let the replication flow create a new target table or adjust the pre-created table with new structure.